 The Rebbe often mentions that the preparations for Yud Shevat begin thirty days in advance, from the tenth of Teves.
+Note that this year marks seventy years since the Rebbe's ascent to leadership.

 On the eve of the tenth of Teves 5752, the Rebbe explains that although the tenth of Teves begins at night (as is the case with all Jewish dates), the actual fast only begins at dawn.
 The lack of fasting on the eve of the tenth of Teves symbolizes the power that is granted at that time to reverse the negative events that the fast day commemorates.
 It is an auspicious time for teshuvah that will bring the Redemption and a night of opportunity to forever nullify the fast before it begins.
 The Rebbe pointed out that the night stretches for a number of hours, which offers ample time for teshuvah.